artkulak/idao2020_qualifications/README.md

 ## Instructions
 1. Place input files into "input/" folder.
 2. If necessary, install packages in `requirements.txt`.
-3. Run FinalSolution.ipynb to generate predictions for the test set (Our solution was developed for track A only)
+3. Run art/FinalSolution.ipynb to generate predictions for the test set (Our solution was developed for track A only)
     - It takes 5-6 hours to predict for 300 satellites.

 <hr>

+## Task description
+IDAO participants are asked to clarify the prediction of a Simpliﬁed General Perturbations-4 (SGP4) model.
+SGP4 is able to predict a lot of effects but is applied to near-Earth objects with an orbital period of fewer than 225 minutes, while high orbit space objects have orbital periods up to 200 hours.
+For the true position of the satellites, the position obtained using a more accurate simulator will be taken.
+Subsequently, the obtained models will be applied to real classiﬁed data and will help to predict the positions of these space objects.

 ## Model description
 *Plyades library forever* <br>